Mario Pirovano: Plays in English and Spanish

 Under the patronage of the Italian Cultural Institute and the Dante Alighieri Society, Pirovano performs Dario Fo's most famous monologues all around the world.
 In the 1998-2003 editions of the Festival ‘Un puente, dos culturas’ in Argentina he performed Johan Padan en el Descubrimiento de las Américas.
-Also in 2003, Pirovano performed the Mistero Buffo (Misterio Bufo) in Spanish for the Festival of the Commedia dell’Arte in Alcalà Henarez, Spain.
+Also in 2003, Pirovano performed the Mistero Buffo (Misterio Bufo) in Spanish for the Festival of the Commedia dell'arte in Alcalà Henarez, Spain.

 In 2002, he recited in English Johan Padan and the Discovery of America at Riverside Studios in London and then, in 2003, in Australia.
 In 2004, he performed the same play in Canada and, in 2005, in France, then in Greece and finally in Hong Kong.

 In 2006, he took the Spanish version of Johan Padan to Venezuela and in 2008 to Colombia.

 In 2009, he toured England with the English version of Francis the Holy Jester performing the play at the Edinburgh Fringe Festival, where he received high praise from critics.

 In the two years following, Pirovano promoted "Francis the Holy Jester" in Palestine, in Pakistan, Ethiopia, Kenya, England and Ireland.

-In 2012, he performed Francis the Holy Jester in Sweden and Norway, then in the USA, on an invitation from St. Bonaventure University, the oldest Franciscan community in the US.
+In 2012, he performed Francis the Holy Jester in Sweden and Norway, then in the US, on an invitation from St. Bonaventure University, the oldest Franciscan community in the US.
 The American tour included theaters and Universities like Princeton and Harvard.

 Since 2012, he has continued to perform widely and conduct theatre workshops around Europe, particularly in Portugal, the United Kingdom and Belgium.